MARKETING FOR SME'S - WHAT ARE BRAND GUIDELINES?

 WHY DO WE NEED A BRAND GUIDELINES TEMPLATE?

-Brands operate through consistency: consistency in the application of all the elements of a brand creates fast recognition and builds confidence.
-A comprehensive brand style guide is important because it enhances your company, service or products ability to communicate with customers consistently across all channels and through all personnel.
+Brands operate through consistency.
+Consistency in the application of all the elements of a brand creates fast recognition and builds confidence.
+A comprehensive brand style guide is important because it enhances your company, services or products to communicate with customers consistently across all channels and through all personnel.

 “We are too busy to write a brand guide template!
 We don’t have time!”
-Those are common enough excuses for not producing style guidelines, and, indeed, brand style guides don’t write themselves.
+Those are common enough excuses for not producing style guidelines.
+Indeed, brand style guides don’t write themselves.
 They demand – and deserve – valuable time, knowledge, attention to detail and effort to make them as individual as your business.
-On the other hand, consider the hours lost in explaining to different designers why your logo should always appear a certain way, or never smaller than a particular size, or without the tagline … “Oh my god, where’s the tagline gone?”
-Then there’s the frustration when someone somewhere uses the wrong shade of blue or an inappropriate font.
-Never mind the imagery that some people come up with … it’s all-time wasted, time that can easily be saved by a decent brand guidelines template.
+On the other hand, consider the hours lost in explaining to different designers why your logo should always appear a certain way, or never smaller than a particular size, or without the tagline.
+You don't want to receive their freshly designed marketing collaterals and hopelessly cry out “Oh my god, where’s the tagline gone?”.
+Then, there’s the frustration when someone somewhere uses the wrong shade of blue or an inappropriate font.
+Never mind the imagery that some people might come up with.
+All these instances are wasting time, time that can easily be saved by a decent brand guidelines template.
 A brand’s style guide frees you up to do what you do best: the business.

 With a wealth of experience and expertise in design, marketing and branding, Propel is perfectly placed to equip companies with highly effective, unique brand guidelines tailored to specific needs.

 If you would like to learn more about branding, check out our branding hub here!